vmware-archive/pivnet-resource-documentation/index.md

 Each product you want to fetch from [Pivnet](https://network.pivotal.io) will have to be defined as its own resource.
 A resource has many attributes (which you can read about in more detail [here](https://github.com/pivotal-cf/pivnet-resource)), but the important ones to understand when fetching products are `api-token`, `product-slug`, and `product-version`.

 ### API_TOKEN
-The `api-token` can be obtained at:
+To get your `api-token`, navigate to your personal profile on [Pivnet](https://network.pivotal.io).
+Note that you can use either the legacy token or the UAA refresh token.
+Read more details about how the difference between the tokens and how they work [here](https://network.pivotal.io/docs/api#how-to-authenticate).
+Your token profile selection screen will look similar to:

 ![Token](https://s3.amazonaws.com/pivnet-resource-page/tokenSelection.png)

-Navigate here by going to your personal profile on [Pivnet](https://network.pivotal.io).
-Note that you can use either the legacy token or the UAA Refresh token.
-Read more details about how the difference between the tokens and how they work [here](https://network.pivotal.io/docs/api#how-to-authenticate).